avidale/dialogic/example/readme.md

-This example shows how to actually build a bot that can be deployed (e.g. on Heroku).
+This example shows how to actually build a bot that can be deployed e.g. on Heroku.

-The file `main.py` describes the technical details of deploying the bot: what
+- `q_and_a.py` shows how to create a simple Q&A bot with a text-based config `q_and_a.yaml`.

-The file `logic.py` shows how the dialogue is actually managed.
+- `custom_manager.py` shows how you can track dialogue state (number of messages).

 The file `requirements.txt` describes the packages required to run the bot (only `tgalice` in this example).